-La Paz: 2019 Updated information about the city of La Paz in Bolivia from how to get there, where to stay, which tours you can’t afford to miss and how to book the death road!
+La Paz, Bolivia: 2021 Updated information about the city of La Paz in Bolivia from how to get there, where to stay, which tours you can't afford to miss and how to book the death road!

-Below we have created our extensive guide to the city of La Paz based on our expert local knowledge having helped to transport over 30,000 travellers here since our formation in 2013.
+Below we have created our extensive guide to the city of La Paz based on our expert local knowledge having helped to transport over 140,000 travelers here since our formation in 2013.

 If you fly to La Paz, remember that the El Alto International Airport is located at 4,065m above sea level.
 It is recommended to buy coca leaves and drink coca tea as soon as you land to the airport to adjust to the altitude.
 You can then take an official airport taxi or a street taxi located outside of the airport.
-If you are an adventurous traveller, you can take a combi or a trufi to La Paz, however, these can be crowded and without sufficient space for your luggage.
+If you are an adventurous traveler, you can take a ‘combi’ or a ‘trufi’ to La Paz, however, these can be crowded and without sufficient space for your luggage.

 If you take a bus to La Paz, you will most likely be crossing through one of the borders in Copacabana or a small town called Desaguadero.
 Bolivian border crossing can be very difficult sometimes, especially without fluent Spanish.
 Our guides who are all fluent in English and Spanish will take all the stress away to ensure you cross over the border easily and safely, assisting you with any issues.
 All immigration forms are supplied on board and we will assist you with filling them out.
 We also only allow passengers who provide copies of their passport on board, guaranteeing your safety.
 Buses will wait at the border until all passengers have safely passed.
 We will never leave you behind!